francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-4.md

 We _could_ demonstrate the functionality of the Service by spinning up a client Pod to make requests to our server Pods from within the cluster, in which case the traffic would be routed and load-balanced via the Service endpoint.
-However, that would be a bit tedious and trivial, and it is not what we are _really_ here to accomplish.
+However, this would be a bit tedious and trivial and it is not what we are _really_ here to accomplish.

 In the next guide, we will take on the most complex but rewarding part of the journey to production: exposing our HTTP server to the public internet, complete with a domain name and TLS encryption.